catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/notes/zaki_2024_notes.md

     └── Ca_EEG3-4
 ```

-### CA_EEG_Calcium
+### Ca_EEG_Calcium

-The structure is the same for both subjects.

-They contain the minian data, a freezing output csv and the cell registration that contains csv files for each folder.
+Contain the minian data, a freezing output csv and the cell registration that contains csv files for each folder.

 ```
 ├── Ca_EEG2-1